wastl/freebase-primarysourcestool/README.md

     $ sqlite3 fb.db < schema.sqlite.sql

-The database file name can be configured in config.json for the backend.
-The injection tool currently only supports fb.db, though (but you can rename after import).
+The database file name can be configured in config.json.
 After initialising the database, import data from gzipped TSV files as follows:

-    $ ./freebase_inject FILE.tsv.gz
+    $ ./freebase_inject -z -c config.json -i FILE.tsv.gz

+where config.json is the configuration file and FILE.tsv.gz is the input file.
+Option `-z` specifies whether the input file is gzip'ed or plain TSV.
 Import speed will typically be around 80k-100k statements/sec.

 ## Start Server